The Committee Letter Application for the 2015 application cycle IS COMING SOON!!!

 The Pre-Health Office simply CANNOT meet with each applicant to critique their Personal Statements and other parts of the Committee Letter Application BEFORE it is submitted to us.
 Please do not come to advising sessions expecting this to happen.
 Longer appointments are necessary to provide this level of critique and we would like to provide this at a time when all of the necessary information is already in an applicant's file in order to make the feedback that we provide most meaningful, effective, and efficient.
 However, once the Committee Letter Application, along with all letters of recommendation and other supporting documents, have been received by the Pre-Health Office, candidates are encouraged to try to meet with a Pre-Health Advisor to get feedback on their Personal Statements and other facets of their applications.

-Recommendation letters from your employers, supervisors and/or mentors in clinical, research, and community service settings.
-At least one letter should be from a supervisor from a clinical setting related to the field in which you are applying.
-If you do not have a letter of recommendation from a supervisor in a clinical setting related to your interest, this could adversely affect your eligibility for a Committee Letter and your likelihood of being accepted to a professional school.
+A minimum of 3 letters of recommendation.
+At least one letter of recommendation must be from science faculty member at Hunter College.
+At least one letter of recommendation must be from a supervisor in a clinical setting related to your intended field.
+If you do not have a letter of recommendation from a science faculty member and from a supervisor in a clinical setting related to your interest, this could adversely affect your eligibility for a Committee Letter and your likelihood of being accepted to a professional school.

 Once the qualifications for the Committee Letter have been verified by the Pre-Health Office, a member of Hunter’s Pre-Health Committee is assigned to interview the candidate and write their Committee letter.